CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 The *KinematicCore* is the core *motion* component of *Motion AI*.
 It governs the movement characteristics of an AI.

 ### Configurables
-##### Drive Body
-The *KinematicCore* provides several utility functions that are used across states - some of these require a `Node` (for an example, see *Position Function*).
-It is recommended this be the same node as the corresponding machine's *FSM Owner*.
-That's not a requirement but things could get out-of-hand otherwise.

-##### Position Function
-This is the most complicated configurable in the whole of the *KinematicCore*.

-See, checking a `KinematicBody`'s position against a point isn't exactly trivial.
-Doing the check is trivial, but not deciding what kind of check to perform.
-See, a point could be aligned with the ground.
-It could be aligned with the middle of the body.
-It could be aligned with the body's head.
-It could require extra function calls to `Navigation` nodes.

-But that's outside the purview of a particular *Machine* or *Core*!
-That depends on the purpose and form of whatever is using the *AI*.
-But we **NEED** that information for the driver to work!

-The *Position Function* configurable is the solution.
-Provide the name of a function, defined on the configured `KinematicBody`, and the driver will use this function to determine our current point.
-The function should take no arguments and return a `Vector3`.
-If this is not set, or is otherwise invalid, we default to using the *Drive Body's* global origin.

-Even though it is difficult to configure, this is currently the best solution we have keep the *cores* and *machines* relatively scene-neutral and independent.

 ##### Move Speed & Fall Speed
 Pretty basic - the *move speed* is how quick the KinematicBody moves, in units-per-second.
 The *fall speed* is how quick the KinematicBody falls when not on the floor, in units-per-second.
 9.8 units/second, which is the sort of bog-standard for gravity, is the recommended fall speed.